0funct0ry/gecho/README.md

 - Multi-threaded handling of client connections
 - Simple echo protocol: responds with `ECHO [<message>]`
+- Recognizes `help` command to display available commands and their usage
 - Recognizes `quit` command and gracefully closes the client connection
 - CLI built with [Cobra](https://github.com/spf13/cobra)
 - Customizable bind address and port